abouuuu/Unity-Evaluation-Task/README.md

 ## Customization
 You can customize the sequence by modifying the actions in the ExampleScene script.
-You can add or remove animations, change the audio clip, modify the camera movement, and enable/disable different game objects.
+You can add or remove animations, change/add audio clips, modify the camera movement, and enable/disable different game objects.

 ## How it Works
 - The SequenceController script is responsible for sequencing the actions in the sequence.
 Each action is a class that inherits from the Action class and implements the Execute method.
 The SequenceController script creates a list of actions and executes them in sequence.